TylerAHolden/linear-help-center-lionne/README.md

 This is simply a serverless function that accepts a JSON body and creates a ticket on [linear.app](https://linear.app).

+> In other words, it's an intermediary function that connects a client-side form to linear without exposing your linear API token to the client.

 ## Why?

 Have you ever needed a help center/bug report/suggest improvement form for your users?
 Building out your own service can get complex really quick.
 Paying for a third party service can get expensive... really quick.
 What if you needed something just a bit more organized than a slack webhook or email notification?
 And you wanted to set something up really quickly.
 Linear Help Center is the one-click deploy solution that pairs with [linear.app](https://linear.app) as the source of ticket management.

 ## Rough setup guide

-This deployment acts as the intermediary functions that connects a client-side form to linear without exposing a linear API token to the client.

 1. Deploy this project on netlify
    > Netlify builds and sets up the serverless function automatically